 For articles and multimedia pieces that do not go through peer review, we encourage the community to comment on individual items, pointing out strengths and weaknesses, asking questions, and recommending future work for the author(s).

-The EDUCAUSE Style Guide is available on the EDUCAUSE site.
+The EDUCAUSE Style Guide is available as a Google Doc.

 Provide endnote information for formal publications cited in the work and hyperlink everything else (news stories, blog entries, vendor reports).
 If there is a URL that goes directly to the book or article cited (not to sales information), please provide it.
 List sources in the order used in text, and feel free to include asides and comments where appropriate.

-EDUCAUSE uses Merriam-Webster's Collegiate Dictionary (11th edition), available online by subscription, as its spelling guide.
+EDUCAUSE uses Merriam-Webster's Unabridged Dictionary, available online by subscription, as its spelling guide.

 For any questions on style, contact email@example.com.